leandrobon/WaFlow/README.md

 ﻿# WAFlow (MVP)

-**A minimal local sandbox to build and test webhook-based WhatsApp-like bots.**
+**A minimal local sandbox to build and test webhook-based chatbots.**

 Stop waiting for deployments.
 WAFlow lets you spin up a complete local environment with one command.
 Chat in the browser UI, see your webhook get hit instantly, and use conversation replay for lightning-fast regression testing.